totara/totara-docker-dev/README.md

 This project aims to provide an easy way to start developing for Totara by providing a Docker setup.

-This setup was created and tested on a MAC.
-It should work on Windows and Linux as well but it still needs to be tested.
+This setup was created and tested intensively on a MAC.
+It should work the same on Linux and Windows.

 ### What you get:
  * NGINX as a webserver